federicocarboni/eloquent-ffmpeg/README.md

 The method is asynchronous so you have to `await` it.

-**Note:** `abort()` resolves when FFmpeg exits, but it doesn't guarantee that it will exit successfully, you should handle any possible errors.
+**Note:** `abort()` resolves when FFmpeg exits, but it doesn't guarantee that it will exit successfully, any possible errors should be handled explicitly.

 ```ts
 const cmd = ffmpeg();